 If you drink a lot of black coffee, you will eventually acquire the taste to appreciate any method.
 You will become a better judge of coffee in general and which brewing methods lend themselves more to bitterness.

 2. USE FRESH QUALITY ARABICA COFFEE

 This is probably the easiest and most noticeable way to improve the taste of black coffee at home.
-If you haven’t tried a fresh, medium roast of Arabica (not Robusta) beans, you would be amazed.
+If you haven’t tried a fresh, medium roast of Arabica (not Robusta) beans, you would be amazed, even if you are drinking your coffee black.
 High quality and recently roasted coffee is very smooth with a nuanced flavor.

-Avoid supermarket coffee.
+Avoid supermarket coffee, if you have to and want to drink your coffee black, try to buy the lightest roast.
 Most supermarket coffee is typically of very low quality in addition to being stale.
 This coffee may have been sitting in a warehouse for many months before arriving on the store shelf.
 The basic idea is that the coffee should taste more good than bad, and stale coffee isn’t doing anyone any favors.
 There are some exceptions to this depending on where you shop.

 If you are not purchasing from a local coffee roaster, look for a roasting date on the bag (not an expiration date).
 I have seen these dates on Peet’s coffee, and they guarantee that their coffee is no older than 90 days.
 This is better than nothing, folks.
 Some of you instant coffee drinkers might want to start with this and work your way up to fresh roasted coffee.

 Choosing too dark or light of a roast can affect your transition to black coffee.
 Light roasts can be a bit pungent with too little roasting flavor, while the darkest roasts can be quite bitter.
 Avoid French, Vienna, and Italian roasts.